MerionSweety/Shopping-website/README.md

 KEY FEATURES:

-PRODUCT CATALOGUE: A comprehensive list of products or services with detailed descriptions, prices, and images.
+Product Catalogue: A comprehensive list of products or services with detailed descriptions, prices, and images.

 BENEFITS: